 Similar processing you can do in Darktable, free opensource software, which is a perfect counterpart to Adobe Lightroom.
 The result looks slightly better, although you must work on it for a longer time.

-Finally, you can get pretty nice results, which looks like old photography (Pic.
+Finally, you can get pretty nice results, which look like old photography (Pic.
 12).
 I believe, that you can make a much better result when sacrificing more time for it.